ChrisAntley1/Speak-to-Lichess/README.md

 *The extension comes preloaded with some problematic words already replaced, including "Brooke".

 Technical stuff/why this is necessary: The Web Speech API, which is currently considered an 'experimental technology', is set up to use the SpeechGrammar interface.
 This interface represents a set of words or patterns of words that the recognition service should look for specifically.
+This would allow us to set a list of well known words to represent columns and receive consistent voice data interpretations.
 Unfortunately, the recognition service provided by Chrome currently ignores this list.
-See the 'Handling errors and unrecognized speech' section of this page: https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API
+See the 'Handling errors and unrecognized speech' section of this page: https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API.
+That said, individual letter recognition would likely still be very inconsistent, even with a vocabulary list of letters.

-More command examples, and words that are generally interpreted well, can be found here https://docs.google.com/spreadsheets/d/1g6cGDRYvjGPj2gqeEMUVYwbZG3xjz_SrX_2q9z0Tsxo/edit?usp=sharing
+More command examples, and words that are generally interpreted consistently, can be found here: https://docs.google.com/spreadsheets/d/1g6cGDRYvjGPj2gqeEMUVYwbZG3xjz_SrX_2q9z0Tsxo/edit?usp=sharing

 ### Text Input Box submission

 For Blitz or faster formats, or if you are unable to/uninterested in using an API token, you may use Lichess's text input box to submit moves.
-This requires you to press 'enter' to submit moves, and that you use SAN format moves.
+This requires that you press 'enter' to submit moves, and that you dictate SAN format moves.

-1. On Lichess, enable text input by going to https://lichess.org/account/preferences/game-behavior and enabling "Input moves with the keyboard".
-Optional: to turn on move playback, enter a game and click on your name in the top right-> sound -> Speech.
+1. On Lichess, enable text input by going to https://lichess.org/account/preferences/game-behavior and enabling "Input moves with the keyboard"

 2. Make sure the extension is listening for your input using the 'ctrl' key.
 You should see the message to the bottom right of the board change to "Listening...".

 3. Dictate your move in SAN format.
 When you are finished, you should see the message near the input box display your move.
 Press enter to submit the displayed move to the input box, or dictate another move if the displayed move is incorrect.

 ### Additional Commands:
-You may interact automatically with certain html elements on game pages using the following commands:
+You may interact automatically with certain html elements on the game page using the following commands:

 resign
 offer draw